shadi1717/oracle-cloud-data-platform-workshop/Lab8/LabGuide8.md

 2. Click on the upper left **hamburger menu** icon to see the following:
     1. **Decks** are how KPIs are presented and organized.
-    2. **KPIs** is where you can createand edit the Key Performance Indicators library.
+    2. **KPIs** is where you can create and edit the Key Performance Indicators library.
     3. **Projects** is where you can create and edit analysis and reports.
     4. **Data** is where you manage data access and workflows.